UMD-CS-STICs/CMSC388J-s20/README.md

 We'll send out information on how you can let us know anonymously; surveys will probably be conducted anonymously on ELMS.

+## Online Class Schedule
+Weeks 10 and 11 (and possibly others) will be **online**; we will add the slides for the topics of the week to the shared Google Drive folder, but we will not be holding in-person lectures.

 ## Grading